 In 1981, Warren & Strang (Australia) Ltd. purchased the mine, both mapping the deposit and conducting sample mining.
 Sold again in 1985 to Elders Resources Ltd., the mine’s low yields and dilapidated equipment seemingly made it more viable for a single miner or small group.
 With no buyers interested, the mining license expired in 1989.

 In 2007 a small mine-to-market collective secured the exclusive mining rights to the Curlew Emerald Mine, and have been actively working the deposit since 2011.
 Currently semi-mechanized, the Curlew Mine’s Emeralds are extracted directly from their host rock.
 Small pegmatites and dark mica schists within the Quartz veins are accessed via a series of diggings extending approximately 500 meters.
 The miner’s estimate only one percent of all Emeralds from the Curlew Mine are gem-quality, with approximately 80 percent weighing below one carat.
 Mining at the Curlew Emerald Mine is restricted to winter (June – August), when temperatures are around a palatable 20°C. While summers exceed 32°C almost daily, temperatures above a scorching 45°C are not unusual.
-A truly ‘green’ gem, Australian Emerald is ethically and sustainably mined with exceptional mine level value afforded by vertical-integration.
+A truly ‘green’ gem, Australian Emerald is ethically and environmentally mined with exceptional mine-level value afforded by vertical-integration.
 Extremely important in today’s gem and jewelry industry, nothing is lost to unnecessary middlemen, and provenance is assured.
+With no gems unearthed at Curlew in 2022, Emerald mining resumed in 2023, but remains limited and sporadic.
 Not surprisingly, Emeralds from the Curlew Mine are incredibly scarce, and not readily available in the jewelry marketplace.